 IEEE 802.1Q (tagged) VLAN are implemented on the Switch.
-802.1Q VLAN require tagging, which enables them to span the
+802.1Q VLAN require tagging, which enables them to span the entire network (assuming all switches on the network are IEEE 802.1Q-compliant).

 VLAN allow a network to be segmented in order to reduce the size of broadcast domains.
 All packets entering a VLAN will only be forwarded to the stations (over IEEE 802.1Q enabled switches) that are members of that VLAN, and this includes broadcast, multicast and unicast packets from unknown sources.